5 Techniques To Make Your Own Sewing Patterns (Part 2)

 Method two is best for those who feel very confident in their measuring skills and can jump straight in.

-(If you’d like to learn how to draft your own blocks – basic bodice, easy fit sleeve, straight skirt and trouser – sign up for my FREE email course Pattern Making Basics.
-It’s a 21 day email course – and its free!)
+(If you’d like to learn how to draft your own blocks – basic bodice, easy fit sleeve, straight skirt and trouser – sign up as a member for my text based course Pattern Making Basics.
+It’s now just £5 one off fee for lifetime access!)

 2. Tracing Existing Garments